nicolaspearson/salespal/README.md

 ### Running the project ###

-1. Navigate into the backend folder `cd ./backend`
+1. Navigate into the backend folder `cd backend`
-2. Run `yarn install`
+2. Run `npm install / yarn install`
-3. Run `docker-compose up`, this will run the container for the MongoDB.
+3. Run `docker-compose up`, this will run the container for MongoDB.
 4. Run `docker ps` to find the name of the docker container.
 5. Run `docker exec -i -t <docker-container-name> /bin/bash` to open a bash in the container, e.g. `docker exec -i -t salespal /bin/bash`
 6. Run `npm run build` to compile the typescript into the dist folder.
 7. Run `npm start` to run the application.
+8. Run `npm run serve:prod` to run the server in a production environment.
-8. Run `npm run test:unit` to execute the unit tests.
+9. Run `npm run test:unit` to execute the unit tests.
-9. To customize, update the configuration parameters in `./config/default.yml` and the docker compose .yml files
+10. To customize, update the configuration parameters in `./config/default.yml` / `./config/production.yml`  and the docker compose .yml files

 ### Auth and Credentials ###